APPENDIX 4

 2. General Guidelines for Archives and Annals

-The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences and the ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences are the official records of the Congress and ISPRS mid-term Symposia as well as other ISPRS events.
+The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences and the ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences are the official records of the the Congress, the ISPRS Geospatial Week, the ISPRS mid-term Symposia as well as other ISPRS events.

 Both the Archives and the Annals represent the state-of-the-art of the work carried out by ISPRS researchers in the photogrammetry, remote sensing and spatial information sciences.
 All Congress and Geospatial Week Directors, Technical Commission Presidents, Working Group officers and Convenors of other ISPRS events who produce publications should regard themselves as representatives of ISPRS and are responsible for the scientific and technical quality of the published proceedings.
 The publication of the proceedings shall be according to the contractual arrangements made with Copernicus GmbH.